slowproj/slowdash/docs/Panels.md

   - display offset
   - mouse click detection (for Autocruise etc.)

-## External User Page with Slow-Dash data and controls
+## External User Page with SlowDash data and controls
 [ WRITE THIS ]